Miss Bikini Model 2019 Dare Taylor Is Sexier Than Ever In A ‘Poison Ivy’ Two-Piece

 Laugh away your troubles! ❤️????
 Missing @missbikinius & #miamiswimweek @grandbeachmiami CAN I GO BACK?!?! ????❤️????????• Photographer: @kyngv88 Event: @missbikinius Director: @chrisfranzrke Producer: @dawnrochellemodels Location: @grandbeachmiami Bikini: @bikinicrushswimwear • #model #travelmodel #fashionmodel #actress #cross3 #cross4 #acting #california #losangeles #coffeebean #pageantgirl #pageant

 A leaf-covered two-piece might be unusual in the world of Instagram swimwear, but being different is Dare’s trademark.
 While the standard bikini will appear on this model’s feed, Dare is also into cosplay.
-She is no stranger to dressing up as various characters, and some recent looks of her have included a pin-up sailor-style bikini and Wonder Woman.
+She is no stranger to dressing up as various characters, and some recent looks of hers have included a pin-up sailor-style bikini and Wonder Woman.

 Speaking about her career to Vocal, Dare mentioned her love of cosplay many times.